gizatt/me132b_lab1/README.md

 for interface (and simulation).

 Project status:
-+Successfully (or perhaps "successfully") demo'd to Mary on 20130514.
++ Successfully (or perhaps "successfully") demo'd to Mary on 20130514.

 BUILD AND TEST INSTRUCTIONS:
 ----------------------------

 Making is as simple as:

-'make clean all'
+    make clean all

 Running in simulation:

-'player -p <port> ./configs/lab.cfg" launch robot with "./lab1 -p <port>'
+    player -p <port> ./configs/lab.cfg"
+    ./lab1 -p <port>

 Running in lab:

-'player ~/configs/pioneer2_laser.cfg //or something like that ./lab1'
+    player ~/configs/pioneer2_laser.cfg //or something like that
+    ./lab1

 Note that both of these sometimes don't maange to connect or initialize quite right -- operation at that point is pretty